• Skip to primary navigation

 Application Skills

 What’s the difference between practice and application?
 When we’re practicing a concept, we’re usually seeing the exact same concept over and over again.
 The more we see it, the more familiar it will be.
 But application is actually a little different.
 Application introduces a familiar concept in a new situation.
 It gives us a chance to apply what we know to figure out what we don’t know.
 It’s a critical thinking skill that most of us use regularly even if we don’t realize it.
-Because Phonics & English 1 and Reading 1 correlate to introduce and develop concepts at the same time, children will not only learn a new concept, but also have the opportunity to apply it.
+Children need to learn new concepts and have the opportunity to apply it.

 For example, a phonics lesson might introduce the _at word family.
 Your child has practiced reading the words at, cat, and bat as a part of the phonics lesson.
 Later, in his reading lesson, he finds a new word, hat.
 Because he knows the h sound and he knows the _at word family, he can apply what he knows about the two sounds and read the new word.
 As he learns to recognize new words based on what he knows, his confidence in reading grows.